 3. Chemical Pregnancy

-Chemical pregnancy is a term used to describe an early miscarriage or one that happens before the fetus can be detected on an ultrasound.
-About 50 to 75 percent of these occur during early pregnancy, and generally do not affect a woman getting pregnant again later on (source).
+A chemical pregnancy is a term used to describe an early miscarriage usually before 5 weeks of gestation or one that happens before the fetus can be detected on an ultrasound.
+About 50 to 75 percent of these occur during early pregnancy, and generally, do not affect a woman getting pregnant again later on (source).

 There is no definitive reason as to why chemical pregnancies occur.
 Many believe they are often due to chromosomal abnormalities in the embryo.

 The good news is that chemical pregnancies normally have no impact on your ability to get pregnant and have a healthy pregnancy in the future.
 And it is usually safe for you to try to conceive immediately after a chemical pregnancy (source).

 some people are at higher risk for chemical pregnancies.
 This includes being above age 35 and having medication conditions that you are not getting the proper treatment for.
 Speak to your doctor if you have any concerns about your medical condition and the risk of a chemical pregnancy.